 Here is another octopus-based dish that you might like, the Tako Tamago!
 Tako is the Japanese word for “octopus”, and Tamago means “egg”.
 The egg here is not an octopus egg; it’s a boiled quail egg stuffed inside red glazed baby octopuses.

 Legend has it that Tako Tamago originated in Kyoto’s Nishiki Market.
-This dish has now evolved into a famous street food snack found in Kansai markets.
+This dish has now become a famous street food snack in Kansai markets.

-If you’re in Osaka, you can also find these delicious octopus sticks in Kuromon Ichiba Market, one of the most excellent spots to eat street food in the city.
+If you’re in Osaka, you can also find these delicious octopus sticks in Kuromon Ichiba Market, one of the city’s most excellent spots to eat street food.

 If you prefer squids over octopuses, Ikayaki is the dish for you!
-The squid is cooked whole over charcoal, brushed with soy sauce, resulting in a meaty, savory meal-on-the-go in minutes.
+The squid is cooked whole over charcoal and brushed with soy sauce, resulting in a meaty, savory meal-on-the-go in minutes.
 This dish usually comes with soy sauce and a lemon or lime slice.

 At restaurants or pubs, the cooks usually serve Ikayaki whole or slice them into rings with tentacles on the side.
-However, at Japanese festivals, the vendors will serve Ikayaki on a stick, so you can enjoy them while you’re walking.
+However, the vendors will serve Ikayaki on a stick at Japanese festivals, so you can enjoy them while walking.

 5. Jaga Bata – Butter Potato